Annual Progress Report

 Local Solid Waste Management Reporting and Planning Guidance

-DSWM Recovered Materials will hold three APR workshops on January 5, 7, and 11, 2021.
+DSWM Recovered Materials will hold five APR workshops in January.
 The workshops will provide valuable, time-saving training and tools to APR authors, solid waste directors, and technical assistance personnel.

 The Materials Management Staff has prepared instructional videos on some aspects of the APR and how to use the Re-Trac web software.
 Please keep an eye on this space for additional videos.